Updated 06 January 2025

 What is Oropouche virus?

-Oropouche virus (OROV) is a vector-borne disease transmitted among people primarily through bites of the midge (Culicoides paraensis).
+Oropouche is a vector-borne disease transmitted among people primarily through bites of the midge (Culicoides paraensis).
 Mosquitoes, monkeys, birds, rodents, and sloths can also be involved in transmission.
 The midge species C. paraensis is not found in New Zealand but is widely distributed in the Americas.

 Symptoms